Every computer, no matter how powerful, will become slow at some point.

 • Duplicate File Finder: This tool scans your PC for duplicate files and removes them to save disk space.

-Let’s take one of its features, Deep Disk Cleaner, and see how it deletes unnecessary files from your system, freeing up essential disk space for your Windows to perform more smoothly.
+Let’s take one of its features, Deep Disk Cleaner, and see how it cleans your PC , freeing up essential disk space for your Windows to perform more smoothly.

 • First, download Auslogics BoostSpeed from the official website and install it.

-• If it’s your first time, you’ll see a yellow banner labeled Attention Required.
+• If it’s your first time, you’ll see an orange banner labeled Attention Required.
 You can click on Scan Now to start analyzing your system.

 • After the scan, click on Clean up to delete the junk files.

-• After the scan, you can click View report to check everything BoostSpeed detected and eliminated.
+• After the scan, you can click View detailed report to check everything BoostSpeed detected and eliminated.

 Download Auslogics BoostSpeed